About me

 • Robert Rand (co-advised with Mike Hicks, 2018-2020.
 Assistant professor at University of Chicago.)

-• QuICS Hartree Postdoctoral Fellows (who I have closely worked with): Penghui Yao (now Associate Professor at Nanjing University), Xin Wang (now Associate Professor at HKUST(Guangzhou)), Cedric Lin (now at AWS Braket).
+• QuICS Hartree Postdoctoral Fellows (who I have closely worked with): Penghui Yao (now Professor at Nanjing University), Xin Wang (now Associate Professor at HKUST(Guangzhou)), Cedric Lin (now at AWS Braket).

 • Current Students: